All Episodes

 Rather than disparaging federal employees, this body should be applauding the work that they are performing.

-I mean, this is this is serious.
+I mean, this is serious.

 And when these kind of guys start leveling these anti-government charges at you on the floor of the House of Representatives, they are setting up what they hope will be some issue or incident of violence down the road.

-When's the last time we talked about census workers on this program?
+For the record, when's the last time we talked about census workers on this program?

 I mean, it has been weeks.